dekuNukem/duckyPad-Pro/doc/HID_notes.md

 💬 duckyPad to PC:

-Nothing because it will be rebooting!
+Nothing, because it's rebooting!

-Wait at least 5 seconds before trying to talk to it again.
+**Wait at least 5 seconds** before trying to talk to it again.

 -----------